dspedroborges/world-view/README.md

 - [ ] Highlight regions and subregions
 - [x] Quiz mode

-## Prerequisites

-Before getting started, make sure you meet the following requirements for a Node.js project:

-- You have the latest LTS version of Node.js and npm installed.
-- You are using a compatible operating system (Windows, Linux, or macOS).
-All three are supported.
-- You have read the relevant project documentation or setup guide.

 ## Installing it

 To install it, follow these steps: